 To get started, visit this website (Mass Save | Community First | Worcester) or call 508-372-8389.

-Massachusetts is one of the most energy-efficient states in the nation, due in large part to the Mass Save® programs, which are supported by a utilities' energy efficiency charge that we all pay on our gas and electric bills.
+*Massachusetts is one of the most energy-efficient states in the nation, due in large part to the Mass Save® programs, which are supported by a utility energy efficiency charge that we all pay on our gas and electric bills.
 Through Smart Energy Advice, we help residents and small business owners access programs funded by these fees.

 (Depending on income level)